How to Get Rid of Carpet Beetles

 Common Carpet Beetle (Anthrenus scrophulariae)

 Despite the name, these aren’t as common in the US as other species.
-They’re black, with orange or reddish scales where the wing shells touch and patches of white, although these markings can rub off over time.
+They’re black, with patches of white and orange or reddish scales where the wing shells touch.
+However, these markings can rub off over time, making them a little harder to identify.

 Their larvae attack mainly textiles, although the adults are harmless.
-They’re a bit more rounded and measure a mere 1/10 to 1/6 inches long.
+These adult carpet beetles are a bit more rounded and measure a mere 1/10 to 1/6 inches long.

 Of course, there are many others you might encounter, such as fur beetles (Attagenus pellio).
 However, the five we’ve described tend to be the most common in American homes.